bhatia4/gpg-encryption-steps/README.md

 6▒▒▒el▒▒▒▒▒$▒&▒▒wȑ▒▒▒6)~▒▒͗▒u▒s<▒▒4v▒ֲ▒▒P▒▒k▒▒e84*O▒Ve▒Hn▒▒▒▒▒▒.▒j▒▒o▒<}▒▒ݝ0%▒'U▒▒▒▒вc\l▒▒GGF▒▒▒▒▒▒▒▒▒▒▒▒
 </pre>

-<b>Step 4</b>: As a test, use gpg decrypt command below to return our initial input file and manually verfiy if the contents in it are same as in the original file (arguments "--decrypt" to decrypt given encrypted file & "--output file" write output to file).
+<b>Step 4</b>: As a test, use gpg decrypt command below to return our initial input file and manually verify if the contents in it are same as in the original file (arguments "--decrypt" to decrypt given encrypted file & "--output file" write output to file).
 GPG will pull the keys based on the signed information found on the encrypted file.
 We are of course assuming that you have encrypted and decrypted on the same system & GPG instance (as GPG has access to both your private and public keys).

 Remember the passphrase you created above?
 You will need it to decrypt the file
 <pre>